mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 the client does not need to wait for an HTTP response in order to send forwarding data.

-Forwarding data can either be send directly on the same HTTP stream as the CONNECT-IP request (see Section {{stream}}), or an HTTP datagram encapsulated in a QUIC datagram can be send(see Section {{datagram}}), even in the same QUIC packet.
+Forwarding data can either
+directly on the same HTTP stream as the
+CONNECT-IP request (see Section {{stream}}), or an HTTP datagram encapsulated in a QUIC datagram can be sent (see Section {{datagram}}), even in the same QUIC packet.
 To request use of the datagram mode, the CONNECT-IP request MUST indicate the datagram flow ID in the Datagram-Flow-Id Header.